peterg7/School_District_Analysis_GISH/README.md

 **How is the school summary affected?**
 Removing the ninth-grade scores resulted in a 26.3609% drop in `% Passing Math`, a 27.6453% drop in `% Passing Reading`, and a 27.003% drop in `% Overall Passing`.

-**How does removing the ninth grader`s math and reading scores affect Thomas High School`s performance, relative to other schools?**
+**How does removing the ninth grader's math and reading scores affect Thomas High School`s performance, relative to other schools?**
 Compared to other schools, Thomas High School went from having the 2nd highest `% Overall Passing` to 11th highest after removing the ninth-grade scores.

 **How does removing the ninth-grade scores affect the Math and Reading Scores By Grade, Scores by School, Scores by School Spending, Scores by School Size, and Scores by School Type?**